Hermann W. Dommel

-Hermann W. Dommel (December 13, 1933 – July 14, 2025) was a German inventor who received his Diplom Ingenieur in 1959 and Doktoringenieur in 1962, in Electrical engineering, from the Technical University in Munich.
+Hermann W. Dommel (December 13, 1933 – July 14, 2025) was a German inventor who received his Diplom Ingenieur in 1959 and Doktoringenieur in 1962, in Electrical engineering, from the Technical University of Munich.

 "In the 1960s he pioneered the foundation for the electromagnetic transients program, (EMTP) software that has become an indispensable tool in the power industry", according to the IEEE, winning him in 2013 the IEEE Medal in Power Engineering.